Introduction Etiquette for Business Men and Women

 In a business setting, always introduce people by saying their title and full name first, and then follow with a brief, interesting, or relevant piece of information about the people you are introducing.

 For example, when introducing Sally Rider, one of your advertising and marketing managers, to Dr. Jennifer Wilkins, a business client, introduce Sally (a subordinate employee) to the senior professional (in this case, the client):

 "Dr. Jenkins, this is Sally Rider, our top advertising and marketing executive who will be personally handling your account with us.
 Sally, this is Dr. Jennifer Wilkins.
 She heads the women's education department at the Advanced Institute for Business Women.
 Dr. Wilkins is interested in new ways to market their education programs to women."

-If the person you are introducing has no title, you do not know her title, or it would seem too formal for a particular setting, you can offer her name first but still follow with information about what she does.
+If the person you are introducing has no title, you do not know their title, or it would seem too formal for a particular setting, you can offer their name first but still follow with information about what they do.

 How to Respond to an Introduction

 When someone has just been introduced to you, your response should be genuine, short, and simple.
 You should also repeat the person’s name at the end of your greeting.

 Repeating the name of the person you were just introduced to serves two purposes: it shows polite respect, and it helps you to remember the person’s name.
 You can also add a brief comment about the person (not about yourself):